- Communication Studies

 Chair, Department of Communication Studies and Psychology

-Instructor, Communication Studies
+Instructor of Communication Studies

 Huntingdon Communication Studies graduates are working in corporate and non-profit public relations, advertising, and communications and in media relations, broadcasting, sports information, organizational communication, politics, and journalism.
 Placement rates far exceed national averages.